carlosperate/awesome-microbit/README.md

 ### Article Collections

 - [MultiWingSpan](http://www.multiwingspan.co.uk/micro.php) - Large collection of examples, instructions, and direction on how to use electronic components.
-- [ElecFreaks micro:bit category](https://www.elecfreaks.com/blog/micro-bit/) - ElecFreaks collection of experiments going through the concepts of using individual sensors or components.
 - [SparkFun micro:bit tutorials](https://learn.sparkfun.com/tutorials/tags/microbit) - Collection of tutorials from SparkFun, including comprehensive experiment guides for their kits.
 - [BitIO blogs](http://warksjammy.blogspot.co.uk/2017/07/bitio-blogs-in-one-place.html) - Collection of blogs written about using the BitIO Python module to control the micro:bit.
 - [micro:bit learning](http://www.microbitlearning.com/tag/microbit) - Blog with a section for articles showing how to use a wide selection of sensors with the micro:bit and the Arduino software.